Elaine Anderson -- Rochester

 On Feb.
 8, Elaine Anderson passed away peacefully in her home, at the age of 81, surrounded by family.

 Elaine was born on Dec.
 15, 1938, in rural Kenyon.
 She graduated from Wanamingo High School in 1956.
 Following high school, she worked at Owatonna Tool Company for two years to save money for her college education.
-Elaine attended Concordia College for two years in Moorehead.
-Following college, she worked for four years for ASCS as an administrative clerk, facilitating the ACP farming conservation program.
+Elaine attended Concordia College for two years in Moorhead.
+Following college, she worked four years for ASCS as an administrative clerk facilitating the ACP farming conservation program.

 On June 5, 1965, she married Marvin Anderson.
 In 1966, they moved to Rochester, where they spent the next 53 years.
 Together, they raised two children, enjoyed traveling, spending winters in Florida and gathering with family.